 One of the most simple and probably the most used dungeon algorithm.
-This algorithm places rooms randomly on the grid, then loops over each room and attempts to connect each room.
+This method places rooms randomly on the grid, then loops over each room and attempts to connect them.
 If given the chance, random tunnels can also be dug out to give the dungeon a more natural feel.
-The basic idea of the algorithm is as follows:
+The steps are as follows:

 - Determine the number of rooms to be created based on the room layout selected, and updates various user-configured variables in updateParam()

 - Calls initRooms() to create a room of random width and height at a random location on the grid.
-A random number of openings (doors) are placed in the room walls.
+A random number of openings (doors) are placed on the room's walls.

 - Check if the room is outside of the grid or blocked by another room or corridor through blockRoom().
-If blocked, deleted the room and repeat step 2.
+If blocked, delete the room and repeat step 2.

-- After all rooms are initialized, call initCorridors() connect the openings of each room.
-In basicAStar(), A* pathfinding algorithm is used to look for the optimal path from one door to another.
+- After all rooms are initialized, call initCorridors() to connect the openings in each room.
+In basicAStar(), A* pathfinding is used to look for the optimal path from one door to another.
 Weights are used so that the corridors are more likely to be straight and join each other.

 - If there are any openings left unconnected, randomly tunnel corridors out from the opening by calling tunnelRandom(), if the corridor reaches a room wall, add a door there.

-Different types of dungeons can be generated based on the min/max room size and the room numbers.
-The A* algorithm uses the Manhattan method to calculate the heuristics, and a Binary Heap is used to store the nodes.
+Different types of dungeons can be generated based on minimum and maximum room size and the number of rooms.
+The A* algorithm uses the Manhattan method to calculate its heuristics, and a Binary Heap is used to store the nodes.

 Tile T will be filled if either